amrutprabhu/amrutprabhu.github.io/menu/privacy-policy.md

 > _...
 GitHub may collect User Personal Information from visitors to your GitHub Pages website, including logs of visitor IP addresses, to comply with legal obligations, and to maintain the security and integrity of the Website and the Service._

 This means that GitHub collects minimal amount of Personal Data which they require for legal purposes.
 This is something neither me nor the User can avoid or disable.
-In addition, I have no access, overview, or control over this data.
+In addition, the Service and Amrut Prabhu have no access, overview, or control over this data.
 Using this Service implies the User agrees with this.

 ### Google Analytics